fabianoengler/sql2xlsx/README.md

 - [ ] Add time stamp to derived output name.
 - [ ] Make derived output file path to be current working dir.
 - [ ] Replace custom hacky printing for logging module.
-- [ ] Make use of config file optional (credentials via CLI or env vars)
+- [ ] Make use of config file optional (credentials via CLI or env vars).

 If you got any other ideas, feel free to fork and submit a pull request!